Community Development

 My Eden Voice

 As part of our community development work in the Eden Area, RCD helped develop leaders and organize community members to build local power.
 In 2018, RCD staff, community members, and our local nonprofit partners created A link to: My Eden Voice to unite grassroots community organizations in the Eden Area.
+My Eden Voice’s mission is to build community power to win campaigns that advance racial, housing, economic, language, and environmental justice for the urban unincorporated Alameda County communities.

+In 2022, RCD concluded its incubation of My Eden Voice.
+The organization is now partnering with In-Advance to become an independent nonprofit.
 This work was made possible only through the work of our partners.
 Thank you to Alameda County Community Food Bank, Alameda County Community Development Agency, Alameda County Health Care Services, Alameda County Dave Brown’s Office, Alameda County Supervisor Nate Miley’s Office, Eden United Church of Christ, Hayward Area Recreation District, La Familia and REACH Ashland Youth Center.

 “Housing opportunity means more than building new homes.
 It is a commitment to building new lives and transforming communities now and for the future.”